 While Neighbours has continued, Ten has invested in other drama series and telemovies including The Secret Life Of Us, White Collar Blue, Small Claims, Blackjack, The Society Murders, Jessica, Rush, Offspring and Bikie Wars: Brothers In Arms.

 The network has also continued Australian-produced light entertainment in the last decade, including Ready Steady Cook, Thank God You’re Here, The Circle, Before The Game and Talkin’ ’bout Your Generation.
-In 2009 The 7PM Project aimed to combine news with entertainment, with the program moving into the competitive 6.00pm timeslot late in 2011, re-named The Project.
+Since 2009 The 7PM Project (later re-named The Project) aimed to combine news with entertainment.

 However, Ten’s longest running program is the Sunday morning Mass For You At Home, which began production at ATV0 in 1971 and continues in production today.